Shakespeare and the Problem of Biography

 Chair: Brian Cummings, Anniversary Professor of English at the University of York

 Closing Reception (Great Hall)

-Apply: 13 January 2014 for grants-in-aid to support travel and lodging.
+13 January 2014 NEW DEADLINE of 14 February 2014 for grants-in-aid to support travel and lodging.
 A NEH Collaborative Research grant extends funding eligibility to qualified graduate students and faculty from U.S. institutions.
 Click here for the application form.

 Registration: For those not planning to request travel and lodging funding, a registration form is available here.
 Please note: if you are coming from abroad, you are welcome to pay the registration fee in cash upon your arrival at the Folger.
 Please contact email@example.com with any other questions.